Prince George's County Personal Injury Lawyers

-(Prince George's County)
+Aaron Johnson (Prince George's County)

 "I had confidence in the lawyers at Miller & Zois from my first meeting with them.
 It was obvious they cared about me and my case.
 When the offer to settle my accident case was a little low, they filed a lawsuit and before long the insurance company settled the case for more than twice the original offer!"

 D.B.
 (Prince George's County)

 "When I came to Miller and Zois initially for advice I'd been with an attorney who I didn't feel was looking out for my best interests.
 I was so relieved to find Ron not only incredibly helpful and knowledgeable but also very supportive and not at all pushy.
 Both Laura and Ron were always willing to answer any questions and offer advice and opinions, all the while making certain I knew that all the decisions were mine to make.
 I so appreciate all the time and effort everyone put forth to help settle my case and my nerves.
-I don't think I could have found attorneys more supportive, direct, and who were genuinely concerned for me and my welfare."
+I don't think I could have found attorneys more supportive, direct, and who were genuinely concerned about me and my welfare."